paulburpo/multitenant-adf/README.md

-# multitenant-adf demo
+# Multi-tenant Data Factory Demo

+This demo is provided as-is and is not supported in any way by me or Microsoft.
+It has been tested on serval different types of subscriptions but there may be deployment issues in some regions or some subscription types.
+Feel free to provide feedback but I can not guarantee that it will be addressed.

+Success in implementing this demo is reliant on you having some basic knowledge around Azure, Azure SQL Database and Azure Data Factory.
+If you need training, you should take training.

-This demo is designed to highlight one way to build multi-tenant, reusable pipelines.
-It is not intended to be best practice for every possible feature and it is especially NOT following best practice for security.
+The demo is designed to highlight one way in one scenario to build multi-tenant, reusable pipelines.
+It is not intended to be best practice for every possible feature or scenario and it is especially NOT following best practice for security.
+READ: Do not implement production security like this demo.

-## Demo setup guidance
+## Demo Guide

 ### Deploy Azure resources
 Please read and understand the entire step before trying to execute.
 All resources should be deployed to the same Azure region.
-Since this is a demo only, I would also recommend deploying to the same resource group.
-I recommend that you deploy using the supplied arm template located in this repository at __arm_template/resources-arm.json__ alternatively you can follow the steps below.
+Since this is a demo only, I would also recommend deploying to the same resource group. __I highly recommend that you deploy using the supplied arm template located in this repository at ___./arm_template/resources-arm.json.___ Alternatively you can follow the steps and guidance below.
+The provided arm template deploys everything as described below.__

 1. Deploy source databases.
 For this demo I deployed three Azure SQL Databases with the sample database.
 These are all hosted from the same Logical SQL Server.
 I use the S2 tier during the demo but scale down to S1 when I am not actively using it.
-I also enable both SQL Authentication and Azure AD Authentication.
+I also enable SQL Authentication.
 The pipeline will use SQL Authentication so for ease of use I would use the same admin account for all of your databases.
 The best practice security wise would be to use a Managed Identity in Data Factory and grant access to SQL databases.
-Also make sure that your databsases are using a public endpoint for this demo.
+Also make sure that your databases are using a public endpoint for this demo.

 2. Deploy the destination data warehouse.
 For this I deployed one Azure SQL Database.
 It is hosted on the same Logical SQL Server as the source databases.
 I use the S3 tier during the demo but scale down to S1 when I am not actively using it.
-I also enable both SQL Authentication and Azure AD Authentication.
-I created the same admin account as the source databases, again, not best practice, it is just so I dont have to memorize a bunch of user names and passwords.
-Also make sure that your databsases are using a public endpoint for this demo.
+I also enable SQL Authentication.
+I created the same admin account as the source databases, again, not best practice, it is just so I do'nt have to memorize a bunch of user names and passwords.
+Also make sure that your databases are using a public endpoint for this demo.

 3. Deploy Azure Data Factory.
 Nothing to really point out here.
 If you cannot figure out how to do this, maybe this whole computer thing isn't for you.

 ### Deploy the ARM pipeline ARM template

+> __Note__: This step is required.
+This step is not covered in the previous arm template deployment.
+The previous section is for deploying Azure resources while this step deploys your Data Factory Pipeline.

 1. Open Azure Data Factory in the Azure Portal and click on __Open Azure Data Factory Studio__.

-2. Select the __Manage__ icon on the left, choose __ARM template__, and select __Import ARM tempate__.
+2. Select the __Manage__ icon on the left, choose __ARM template__, and select __Import ARM template__.
 This should launch the __Custom deployment__ page in the Azure portal.

 3. Select __Build your own template in the editor__ and leave it open for now.